Ce1ling/Ce1ling/README.md

 A developer.

-I believe programming can change everything.
+I believe programming can change anything.